AguilarLagunasArturo/pexels-api/README.md

-# Using Pexels API v1
+# Using Pexels API v1 with Python
 Use *[pexels_api][2]* to search photos from [Pexels][0].
 ## Dependencies:
 - requests